xnor-gate/shibboleth_bot/README.md

     * View Channels (you can deny this for channels you don't want to the bot to see)
     * Send Messages
     * Manage Messages
-3. [Create](https://support.discord.com/hc/en-us/articles/206029707-How-do-I-set-up-Permissions-) an appropriately named role on the server for each channel (to hold users who are currently playing).
+3. (Optional) [Create](https://support.discord.com/hc/en-us/articles/206029707-How-do-I-set-up-Permissions-) an appropriately named role on the server for each channel (to hold users who are currently playing).
+You can also create a role for players who wish to be notified of a game.
 Role names are configured in `./config`.
 (See `./config/shib.yaml` for an example.)
 Make sure the playing role is below the role for your bot (otherwise permissions won't work).

 Run unit tests:
 ``` bash